oniram88/gmap-fontawesome/README.md

     gem 'gmap-fontawesome'

-If you want the last gliph then execute:
+If you want the last gliphs then execute:

     $ bundle exec rake gmap_awesome:compile

-Else you can use the precompiled version and pass to the next step
+Else you can use the precompiled version and go to the next step

 ## Usage